What is a subdural hematoma?

 - A subdural hematoma is a collection of blood that forms on the surface of the brain.
 The blood may press against the brain and damage the tissue.
 A subdural hematoma can be life-threatening.

 - A chronic subdural hematoma may happen in older people after a minor head injury.

-- A subdural hematoma may follow a severe head injury.
+- A subdural hematoma may happen after a severe head injury.

-- Doctors often treat subdural hematomas with surgery to relieve the pressure on the brain.
+- Doctors often treat subdural hematomas with surgery to ease pressure on the brain.

 - If you have a subdural hematoma, you need emergency treatment.

 - Symptoms may happen right away or develop over weeks.

 Tips to help you get the most from a visit to your healthcare provider:

 - Know the reason for your visit and what you want to happen.

 - Before your visit, write down questions you want answered.

 - Bring someone with you to help you ask questions and remember what your healthcare provider tells you.

 - At the visit, write down the name of a new diagnosis, and any new medicines, treatments, or tests.
 Also write down any new instructions your healthcare provider gives you.